forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

   *Chemistry* describes reactions of substances. *Chemical reaction* = changes in the electron arrangement of the outer electron shells.
 - ### Biology
   - Classical Biology studies life-forms including their relations, their behavior and habitats.
-  - Molecular biology is essentially the chemistry occurring in the context of life forms: Reactions and participating substances occurring only in the context of [life forms](../2_biological/life-forms.md#life-form) on earth.
-Mostly these are complex organic molecules and their reactions.
+  - Molecular biology is essentially the chemistry occurring in the context of life forms: Reactions and participating substances occurring only in the context of [life forms](../2_biological/life-forms.md#life-form) on earth e.g. complex organic molecules and their reactions.